 - Cost: $12,000 annually.

-If the business doesn’t need the Enterprise edition, it can choose one of the alternatives IS pricing.
+If the business doesn’t need the Enterprise edition, which is more suitable for ERP upgrade, it can choose one of the alternatives IS pricing.
 There’re starter and business editions of the following service having equally useful features, but with some restrictions.

 Option 2.
 Use IdentityServer for free

-Developers can continue using IS4 until November 2022 for free, supported by the IdentityServer team on Github.
-After that, they can keep using it, but without free bug fixes and security updates.
-In case of a critical problem, developers can fork IS4 and patch it themselves.
+After November 2022, developers can keep using IS4, but without free bug fixes and security updates.
+In case of a critical problem, developers can fork IS4 and patch it themselves with the help of the IdentityServer team on Github.

 It may even happen that a client can still use Duende (IS successor) for free.
 In any case, it’s worth checking the conditions of the free licensing.

-In the mentioned cases Duende IdentityServer is free, though with some limitations.
-Besides, following the original discussion, Dominick Baier emphasizes that they are ready for dialogue on each specific customer.
+Duende IdentityServer is free in the mentioned cases, though with some limitations.
+Besides, following the original discussion, Dominick Baier emphasizes that they are ready for dialogue with each specific customer.

 Did you know that Docker Desktop won't be free for commercial users?
 Find out more.
-Docker Desktop Alternatives: Changes in Licensing and New Pricing Policy
+Top Docker Desktop Alternatives: Replacement Guide

 Option 3.
 Don’t use IdentityServer: IdentityServer4 vs other equivalents